ipragmatech/pods-export-csv/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Pods Export Csv allows to export pods data, with option for chosing fields to be exported as csv.
+Advance Pods Export CSV allows to export pods data, with option for chosing fields to be exported as csv.

 == Description ==